-The overall strategy for the Programme as a whole is to ensure that assessment
+The overall strategy for the Programme as a whole is to ensure that assessment provides the opportunity for students to demonstrate achievement of the learning outcomes at each level of study

-- provides the opportunity for learners to demonstrate achievement of the learning outcomes at each level of study - allows learners to demonstrate achievement at the threshold and exemplary levels - · reflects the requirements of practice - increases employability - is sufficiently varied in order to accommodate different learning styles - provides opportunities for diagnostic, formative and summative feedback.
+- allows students to demonstrate achievement at the threshold and exemplary levels - reflects the requirements of practice - increases employability - is sufficiently varied in order to accommodate different learning styles - provides opportunities for diagnostic, formative and summative feedback.

-The strategy at Level 4 is to assess the learner's skills development, knowledge and understanding to ensure that they are adequately prepared to progress to Level 5.
-At this level learners are expected to develop their ability to research information within clearly stated parameters.
-With the support of tutors they will begin to develop and apply analytical skills and to start to evidence problem solving skills.
+The strategy at Level 4 is to assess the student's skills development, knowledge and understanding to ensure that they are adequately prepared to progress to Level 5.
+At this level students are expected to develop their ability to research information within clearly stated parameters.
+With the support of tutors, they will begin to develop and apply analytical skills and to start to evidence problem solving skills.
 Each module has a minimum of two assessment tasks.
 This allows for the provision of formative assessment and academic development within the module.

-A range of different forms of assessment provide learners with opportunities to research and present findings in a variety of ways.

-Assessment is restricted in the initial weeks in order to ensure that incoming learners have sufficient time to settle into the course academically.
-The two assessments planned for this period will be used to support skills development in relation to research, presentation and IT.
+A range of different forms of assessment provide students with opportunities to research and present findings in a variety of ways.
+Assessment is restricted in the initial weeks in order to ensure that incoming students have sufficient time to settle into the course academically.

-The overall strategy at Level 5 is to ensure learners have a detailed knowledge of their subject disciplines, and are capable of analysing a wide range of information with some guidance from tutors.
-Learners are expected to further develop and demonstrate their analytical and employability skills by evaluating the relevance and significance of information and applying this to practice related tasks.
-For example in Construction Site Practice and Development Management learners will be presented with a range of practice related scenarios which test their ability to analyse complex legal and good practice information and apply this to each problem.
-In Construction Technology 2 learners will be asked to evaluate complex commercial buildings in terms of structure materials and services .The Research Methods Module will provide underpinning knowledge and skills development and as such acts as a precursor for the Dissertation.
+The overall strategy at Level 5 is to ensure students have a detailed knowledge of their subject disciplines, and are capable of analysing a wide range of information with some guidance from tutors.
+Students are expected to further develop and demonstrate their analytical and employability skills by evaluating the relevance and significance of information and applying this to practice related tasks.
+For example in Property Management and Development Management students will be presented with a range of practice related scenarios which test their ability to analyse complex legal and good practice information and apply this to each problem.
+In Valuations students will be asked to evaluate an investment opportunity and present this in a format consistent with the expectations of the property industry.
+The Research Methods Module will provide underpinning knowledge and skills development and as such acts as a precursor for the Dissertation.

-At Level 6 learners will be expected to demonstrate a comprehensive knowledge of their discipline with an ability to extract information from a wide range of sources without guidance.
+At Level 6 students will be expected to demonstrate a comprehensive knowledge of their discipline with an ability to extract information from a wide range of sources without guidance.
 They will have developed their independent learning skills which will be used to enable them to determine individual approaches to meeting learning outcomes.
+The Dissertation is an important component of the final year assessment strategy, providing an opportunity for students to demonstrate their accumulated academic prowess.